meraki/dashboard-api-go/client/docs/DevicesApi.md

     organizationId := "organizationId_example" // string | Organization ID
     t0 := "t0_example" // string | The beginning of the timespan for the data. (optional)
     t1 := "t1_example" // string | The end of the timespan for the data. t1 can be a maximum of 31 days after t0. (optional)
     timespan := float32(3.4) // float32 | The timespan for which the information will be fetched.
 If specifying timespan, do not specify parameters t0 and t1.
-The value must be in seconds and be less than or equal to 31 days.
+The value must be in seconds and be greater than or equal to 8 hours and be less than or equal to 31 days.
 The default is 1 day. (optional)

     configuration := openapiclient.NewConfiguration()